 Black and Blue salvia (Salvia guaranitica "Black and Blue") is an anise-scented sage cultivar which may grow up to 6 feet tall in ideal growing conditions, producing 15-inch spikes of deep blue, two-lipped flowers from mid-summer into fall.
 Effective as a border, bedding or container plant, Black and Blue salvia offers the added benefit of attracting hummingbirds and butterflies to the garden.
 The low-maintenance perennial requires little care to thrive.

-Plant Where Hardy
+Zones Where Salvia Is Hardy

 Black and Blue salvia is hardy in U.S. Department of Agriculture plant hardiness zones 8 to 10, where it will grow in full sunlight to partial shade.
 In overly shady conditions, the plant may stretch out and fall over.
 In USDA zones 8 to 9a, Black and Blue salvia often dies down to the ground in winter, though it re-emerges in spring.
 With winter mulch, Black and Blue salvia may even survive the winters in USDA zone 7.
 Where not hardy, the plant may be grown as an annual.